 MiGs did bounce RB-47s on three separate occasions in the fall of 1958, with one incident over the Black Sea on 31 October, the second over the Baltic on 7 November, and the third over the Sea of Japan on 17 November.
 In all three cases, the RB-47s got away without serious injury.

 The aircraft's pilot was Major Willard G. "Bill" Palm, his copilot was Captain Freeman "Bruce" Olmstead, and his navigator was Captain John R. McKone.
 Olmstead and McKone managed to eject safely and were captured.
-Palm and the three crows in the bombbay reconnaissance pod -- Major Eugene Posa, Captain Oscar Goforth, and Captain Dean Phillips -- were all killed.
+Palm and the three EWOs in the bombbay reconnaissance pod -- Major Eugene Posa, Captain Oscar Goforth, and Captain Dean Phillips -- were all killed.
 Palm's body was recovered and sent back to the US.
-Olmstead and McKone were convicted as spies and loudly played up as propaganda pawns, but both were swapped back to the US on 25 January 1961 after they had outlived their usefulness.
+Olmstead and McKone were convicted as spies and loudly played up as propaganda pawns, but both were swapped back to the US on 25 January 1961, after the inauguration of incoming President John F. Kennedy.

 The last known confrontation between MiGs and RB-47s took place on 27 April 1965, when an ERB-47H was jumped by North Korean MiG-17s over the Sea of Japan.
 The MiGs gave the ERB-47H a working over, but it managed to make it back to Yokota Air Base in Japan with two engines out.BACK_TO_TOP